Information about how we handle personal data

 - Google LLC, our website analytics and Gmail email services provider

 - SurveyMonkey Europe UC, who provides the various Wufoo forms we use on our website to enable people to make product enquiries and contact us

-- Pipedrive, Inc, who provide sales process management software that we use for our business purposes
+- Zoho CRM, who provide sales process management software that we use for our business purposes

 - organisations or individuals engaged by us in the course of providing our services: such as individual consultants or their personal service companies